neo4j/graph-data-science-client/doc/sphinx/source/graph.rst

     Gets a graph object representing a graph in the graph catalog.

-.. py:function:: gds.alpha.graph.sample.rwr(self, graph_name: str, from_G: Graph, **config: Any) -> Tuple[Graph, "Series[Any]"]

-    Creates a new graph by sampling a given graph using the Random Walks with Restarts algorithm.

 .. py:function:: gds.alpha.graph.graphProperty.drop(self, G: Graph, graph_property: str, **config: Any) -> "Series[Any]"

     Removes a graph property from a projected graph.